Observational Scaling Laws and the Predictability of Language Model Performance: Validating

 \subsection{Predicting the Impact of Post-Training Techniques}

-When researchers propose a new prompting or post-training technique to improve a pretrained model, how can we know whether these gains will persist across models and scales?
-Scaling analysis could enable more quantitative approaches to the design of post-training interventions, but systematic scaling analyses have been rare due to the small number of models within a single model family.
-Adding to these challenges, some recent works have argued that certain interventions, such as Chain-of-Thought \citep{wei2022cot}, behave in an emergent way and their behaviors are not predictable from smaller models \citep{wei2022emergent}.
-Using \osl, we show that it is possible to make relatively accurate predictions on the effectiveness of techniques such as Chain-of-Thought (CoT) \citep{wei2022cot} and Self-Consistency (SC) \citep{wang2023selfcons} as model scale increases.
+When researchers propose a new prompting or post-training technique to improve a pretrained model, how can we know whether these gains will persist across models and scales? \ifneurips Systematic scaling analyses have been rare due to the small number of models within a single model family.
+Moreover, some recent works have argued that certain interventions, such as Chain-of-Thought \citep{wei2022cot}, behave in an emergent way that is not predictable from smaller models \citep{wei2022emergent}. \else Scaling analysis could enable more quantitative approaches to the design of post-training interventions, but systematic scaling analyses have been rare due to the small number of models within a single model family.
+Adding to these challenges, some recent works have argued that certain interventions, such as Chain-of-Thought \citep{wei2022cot}, behave in an emergent way and their behaviors are not predictable from smaller models \citep{wei2022emergent}. \fi Using \osl, we show that it is possible to make relatively accurate predictions on the effectiveness of techniques such as Chain-of-Thought (CoT) \citep{wei2022cot} and Self-Consistency (SC) \citep{wang2023selfcons} as model scale increases.
 We focus on these post-training interventions in particular, as they are sometimes discussed as examples of post-training interventions that require scale to be effective \citep{wei2022cot,wei2022emergent}.

 Our approach to quantifying the scaling properties of post-training is straightforward: we fit one observational scaling law using base model performance on a target benchmark (\eg, GSM8K few-shot), and then fit another on the performance of models with the post-training intervention (\eg, GSM8K w/ CoT).
 Each of these fits produces a sigmoidal scaling curve as a function of $\log(\bar C_f)$, and the relative gaps as a function of $\log(\bar C_f)$ indicates the scaling efficiency of the intervention.